contensis/contensis.github.io/docs-src/content-types/add-fields-to-a-content-type.md

 > A content type can contain up to 50 fields.

-Fields comprise of a type, format and a field editor.
+Fields comprise a type, format and a field editor.
 The supported types, formats and editors are outlined in the following [article.](/content-types/field-editors/README.md)

 ## Add a field
 Adding fields to a content type is easy.
 With the content type open for editing: